almachelouche/middleman/content/email/PH/welcome_first/005/Everest.md

 color='''slatescreen'''

 	title = '''Premium Extended Warranty'''
 	copy = '''You deserve the best quality service and parts whenever you need it.
-If you purchase a Premium Extended Warranty<sup>2</sup> before you reach 2 months or 4,000 km – whichever comes first – you can get it at a best price!<br /><br />This warranty covers major mechanical and electrical failures, guarantees expert service from Ford mechanics and may even be fully transferrable to the next vehicle owner, helping improve resale value.''' cta1_text = '''GET COVERED'''
+If you purchase a Premium Extended Warranty<sup>2</sup> before you reach 2 months or 4,000 km – whichever comes first – you can get it at its best price!<br /><br />This warranty covers major mechanical and electrical failures, guarantees expert service from Ford mechanics and may even be fully transferrable to the next vehicle owner, helping improve resale value.''' cta1_text = '''GET COVERED'''
 	cta1_url = '''https://www.ford.com.ph/owner/warranties/'''
 	cta1_link_name = '''extended_warranty'''